Croque Madame sandwiches are comforting, decadent, over the top brunch sandwiches with a creamy gruyere mornay sauce and sunny side up eggs!

 Mornay sauce

-- In a saucepan over medium heat, melt butter and add flour.
+- In a medium saucepan over medium heat, melt butter and add flour.
 Whisk constantly for about a minute.
 After about 2 minutes or when the mixture becomes bubbly, slowly add in milk.

 Sandwiches